manuelalferez/ask-weather/README.md

    npm run dev
    ```

-## Usage

-The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.

 ## Contributing

 Any suggestions or improvement in the project?
 See the [CONTRIBUTING.md](https://github.com/manuelalferez/ask-weather/blob/master/CONTRIBUTING.md) file to see how you can contribute to the project.